vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 (or add to!) any of those entire domains or disciplines.
 How often do you see programmers and chefs working together?
 What about sound artists?

-> As a developer I am empowered to dream it, and make it
+> As a developer I am empowered to dream it, and then make it

 Let's think of all of the steps than can be customized.